UtrechtUniversity/yoda/docs/administration/setting-theme.md

 nav_order: 19
 ---
 # Setting portal themes via Admin GUI
 From version 1.10, Yoda simplifies setting portal themes with a new GUI on the Admin page.
-Once the templates are configured in the `yoda/themes/`, just select the theme  directly in the dropdown list; the theme is instantly updated.
+Once the templates are installed in the `yoda/themes/`, just select the theme  directly in the dropdown list; the theme is instantly updated.
 See the example below for changing the theme to VU.

 <div style="text-align: center;">
     <img src="./img/yoda-admin-theme.png" alt="Example of Setting Themes GUI" style="width: 50%; height: auto;">